-Dr. Robert Wagner worked in a clinical laboratory as a medical technologist while working to receive his Bachelor of Science from Eastern Illinois University.
+Dr. Robert Wagner worked in a clinical laboratory as a medical technologist while earning a Bachelor of Science from Eastern Illinois University.
 He then acquired a Master of Science in chemistry from Illinois State University.
 His education was supplemented by membership in The American Society of Clinical Pathologists and the American Chemical Society.
-He was awarded a Ph.D. in microbiology and immunology from the University of Missouri in 1989.
+He was awarded a Ph.D. in microbiology and immunology from the University of Missouri.
 He was a member of the American Society for Microbiology, with which he continues to be affiliated.
 He was awarded a U.S. Department of Agriculture National Needs Fellowship for that training and was honored at the American Academy of Science.

-After receiving his Ph.D., Dr. Wagner worked on the molecular genetics of human hypobetalipoproteinemia at the Lipid Research Center at Washington University Medical School.
+Dr. Wagner then worked on the molecular genetics of human hypobetalipoproteinemia at the Lipid Research Center at Washington University Medical School.
 He was associated with the American Heart Association during his two-year tenure at Washington University.

 Dr. Wagner worked at the University of Wisconsin Veterinary Medical School Pathobiology Division on the pathogenesis and host response to Listeria monocytogenes infections, where he was active in the American Society for Microbiology, the Society for Leukocyte Biology, and the American Association of Immunologists.
-In 1994, he moved to the University of Washington’s School of Medicine and studied host-parasite relationships with a eukaryotic pathogen, Candida albicans, and worked in collaboration with the Ross Products Division of Abbott Laboratories on probiotics in infant formulas.
+He then moved to the University of Washington’s School of Medicine and studied host-parasite relationships with a eukaryotic pathogen, Candida albicans, and worked in collaboration with the Ross Products Division of Abbott Laboratories on probiotics in infant formulas.

-Dr. Wagner began his tenure at NCTR in 1997.
-By request of FDA’s Center for Veterinary Medicine (CVM) he characterized probiotic competitive-exclusion products.
-Dr. Wagner developed an in vitro assay of antimicrobial drug-residue effects on intestinal-microbiota colonization resistance.
-He presented at FDA’s Center for Food Safety and Applied Nutrition (CFSAN) Food Advisory Committee on Probiotics in September of 2000, which was an important meeting to define the role of FDA in regulating probiotic products.
+Dr. Wagner began his tenure at FDA’s National Center for Toxicological Research (NCTR) in 1997.
+By request of FDA’s Center for Veterinary Medicine (CVM), he characterized probiotic competitive-exclusion products and developed an in vitro assay of antimicrobial drug-residue effects on intestinal-microbiota colonization resistance.
+He presented at FDA’s Center for Food Safety and Applied Nutrition (CFSAN) Food Advisory Committee on Probiotics in September of 2000, which aimed to define the role of FDA in regulating probiotic products.
 Research discussions with CFSAN and CVM led to a study in gnotobiotic mice of interactions between the human-intestinal microbiota and the pathogen Salmonella enterica, yielding an important discovery that the infection leads to immunosuppression of the mice.
 Dr. Wagner initiated a gnotobiotic research program at NCTR, which was essential to accomplish the Salmonella immunosuppression project.
 He was a co-principal investigator on a Cooperative Research and Development Agreements with the Pfizer Animal Health Company to study the effects of Ceftiofur and Ceftriaxone on the bovine intestinal microbiome.

-Dr. Wagner’s laboratory is collaborating with the FDA Office of Women’s Health to study effects of probiotic bacteria, phytoestrogens, and nanotechnology products on vaginal epithelial responses to Candida albicans.
-Dr. Wagner participated in FDA’s Live Microbial Ingredients Working Group and currently works with the Human Microbiota Working Group, where he maintains an interest in probiotic regulatory policy.
+Dr. Wagner’s laboratory collaborated with FDA’s Office of Women’s Health to study effects of probiotic bacteria, phytoestrogens, and nanotechnology products on vaginal epithelial responses to Candida albicans.
+Dr. Wagner also participated in FDA’s Live Microbial Ingredients Working Group.

-Dr. Wagner’s research focus is on host defense against bacterial and fungal infections at mucosal interfaces.
+Dr. Wagner’s research focuses on host defense against infections at mucosal interfaces.
 Recently, his research has expanded to study the effects of FDA-regulated products on mucosal infections.
-His laboratory is studying the mechanism of probiotic suppression of Salmonella enterica immunosuppression.
-In this study, changes in lymphocyte activation and traffic in mucosa-associated lymphoid tissues of mice orally infected with S. enterica with and without treatment with probiotic bacteria were evaluated by qRT-PCR and immunohistochemistry.
-Probiotic bacteria increased T- and B-lymphocyte activation and reduced apoptosis and inflammatory responses to S. enterica.
+His laboratory studied the mechanism of microbiota suppression of Salmonella enterica immunosuppression.
+In this study, changes in lymphocyte activation and traffic in mucosa-associated lymphoid tissues of mice orally infected with S. enterica with and without treatment with enteric bacteria were evaluated by qRT-Polymerase chain reaction (PCR) and immunohistochemistry.
+Enteric bacteria increased T- and B-lymphocyte activation and reduced apoptosis and inflammatory responses to S. enterica.
 The results of this study are consistent with prevention of S. enterica-induced clonal deletion of T-cells by the influence of probiotic bacteria in mucosal lymphoid tissues of mice.

-His laboratory is investigating intestinal microbiome influences on epithelial and dendritic cell microtissue responses to Clostridium difficile infection, providing insight into the mechanisms of fecal microbiota transplantation.
-His research group developed a novel apparatus that provides oxygen to human cells and an anaerobic environment to the bacteria, and is generating human dendritic cells from induced pluripotent dendritic cells using growth factors and fluorescent activated cell sorting.
-The roles of representative strains of commensal bacteria in suppressing or enhancing C. difficile disease are being explored using quantitative real-time PCR measurements of mRNA concentrations and flow cytometric measurements of cell stress.
-The effects of FDA-regulated drugs like the Peroxisome Proliferator-Activated Receptor γ (PPARγ) agonist pioglitazone and proton pump inhibitor pentoprazole are being assessed in this study.
-The results will help industry select better probiotic alternatives to fecal transplantation as therapies for C. difficile disease.
+His laboratory investigated intestinal microbiome influences on epithelial cell responses to Clostridioides difficile infection, providing insight into the mechanisms of fecal microbiota transplantation.
+His research group developed a novel apparatus that provides oxygen to human cells and an anaerobic environment to the bacteria.
+The roles of representative strains of commensal bacteria in suppressing or enhancing C. difficile disease were explored using quantitative real-time PCR measurements of messenger ribonucleic acid concentrations and flow cytometric measurements of cell stress.
+The results of the study suggest that live microbial therapeutic products containing organisms such as Clostridium scindens and Blautia hansenii may be useful alternatives to fecal transplantation as therapies for C. difficile disease.

-Dr. Wagner and his research team have begun a study of intravaginal drug-delivery nanoparticles effect on murine inflammation during vaginal candidiasis.
-Fluorescently labelled PLGA-PEG-Rho6G nanoparticles have been designed for intravaginal delivery to the mice.
-The effects of the nanoparticles on mice infected with C. albicans show increased markers of inflammation and cytotoxicity.
-The nanoparticles induce oxidative effects, disruption of intracellular metabolic responses, and DNA damage in vaginal epithelial tissues of the mice.
+Dr. Wagner and his research team also evaluated intravaginal drug-delivery nanoparticles effects on murine inflammation during vaginal candidiasis.
+Fluorescently labelled PLGA-PEG nanoparticles induced cytotoxicity and inflammation in mice infected with C. albicans.
+The nanoparticles induced oxidative effects, disruption of intracellular metabolic responses, and DNA damage in vaginal epithelial tissues of the mice.
+The nanoparticles also transited vaginal mucosal tissues and were found in other organs of the mice, including, livers, kidneys, and lungs.
 This study will enhance their understanding of nanoparticle effects on candidiasis.